Lasalocid in broilers: What’s behind its resurgence?

 With lasalocid’s early performance mysteries solved and the MRL barriers lifted, the ionophore has since become a staple in the coccidiosis-management programs of many poultry operations throughout the US, where the product is seeing record sales, as well as in other major poultry markets.
 In the process, the broiler industry is also learning more about the best ways to use this versatile ionophore.

 For example, some producers are using lasalocid in their winter finisher diets while others are incorporating it into summer programs.
 Lasalocid doesn’t seem to have the seasonal limitations that we see with some other anticoccidials, such as monensin or nicarbazin, which generally aren’t used in warm weather.

 Lasalocid is also being used in so-called “bio-shuttle” programs to complement vaccination.
-In a published study that Zoetis conducted jointly with Southern Poultry Research Inc., Athens, Ga., broilers that had been vaccinated in ovo against coccidiosis and then fed lasalocid at 68 g/ton of feed from day 18 to days 35, 50 or 60 showed a better feed-conversion ratio (FCR) than vaccinated but unmedicated controls while maintaining immunity against coccidial challenge.
+In a published study that Zoetis conducted jointly with Southern Poultry Research Inc., Athens, Ga., broilers that had been vaccinated in ovo against coccidiosis and then fed lasalocid at 75 ppm of feed from day 18 to days 35, 50 or 60 showed a better feed-conversion ratio (FCR) than vaccinated but unmedicated controls while maintaining immunity against coccidial challenge.3

 In fact, FCR was consistently improved by at least 3 points (0.03) compared to vaccination alone when lasalocid was started at 18 days of age and continued to 35 or 50 days of age.
 For birds grown to 60 days, the improvement in feed conversion was an impressive 5 to 6 points.